Vyral/base-template/_posts/2018-04-25-why-did-susie-shultz-choose-jeff-cook-real-estate.md

 {% include youtube.html %}

-For our latest testimonial, we’re joined by Susie Schultz.
+For our latest testimonial, we’re joined by Susie Shultz.
 Here’s her story.

 Susie has been with us since October 2014, when she moved here from Tennessee.
 She has a real estate marketing and property management background and has been working in that field for the last 12 years.
 Since joining us, she’s been able to triple her income.